 Causes of conditions associated with discogenic endplate changes

 Discogenic endplate changes can occur naturally due to aging, as these structures can degenerate over time due to normal strain on the body.
 Overuse, improper lifting, pressure from a herniated disc and other health issues can also cause your endplates to deform and possibly become dysfunctional.

 For instance, the endplate can potentially become detached from the disc, leaving the disc with no supply of nutrients and oxygen that it normally receives from the endplate through osmosis.
 Regardless of the cause, endplate changes can result in serious degenerative disc conditions that can drastically alter your life.

 Treatments for conditions associated with discogenic endplate changes

-If discogenic endplate changes over time have caused you to develop a degenerative disc condition such as a bulging or herniated disc, the pain, stiffness, numbness, and tingling that often result can quickly rob you of a normal, functional lifestyle.
-However, there are a variety of non-surgical treatment options for such degenerative disc problems, including anti-inflammatory and pain-reducing medications, exercise, stretching, physical therapy, acupuncture, weight management techniques, and more.
-For certain individuals, the situation is serious enough to require surgery.
-If you’d like to learn more about discogenic endplate changes, the problems these natural transformations can cause, and treatment options available to you, contact Laser Spine Institute (LSI) today.
-We offer a variety of safe and effective, minimally invasive outpatient procedures that can help you rediscover your life without back pain.
-Contact us today for a free review of your MRI or CT scan.
+If discogenic endplate changes over time have caused you to develop a degenerative disc condition, such as a bulging or herniated disc, the pain, stiffness, numbness and weakness that often result can quickly take away your normal, functional lifestyle.
+However, there are a variety of nonsurgical treatment options for such degenerative disc problems, including anti-inflammatories, pain medications, strengthening exercises, stretching, physical therapy, acupuncture and weight management techniques.